 - Glue it to the center of the flower.

-Look at my video instructions for a better visual and don’t forget to subscribe to my YouTube channel.
+Look at my video instructions for a better visual and don’t forget to subscribe to my YouTube channel and get the all the latest DIY videos first.

 Putting it all together